 Have you ever called yourself an idiot?
 After accidentally dinging the shiny new car next to you, what comes out of your mouth?
 When you drop your mug and coffee spills everywhere, what do you say?
 Are you repeating what your dad or an old teacher or your ex called you?
 Maybe it didn’t stick back then, but now you find you’ve subconsciously bought into the lie that you’re messed up and don’t have what it takes.

 Well, next time you talk to yourself that way, think about who you’re talking to!
-You’re calling a son of God an idiot!
-Are you kidding me?
-You would never call a son of God and a brother of Jesus a name like that, no matter what he’d done.
+You’re calling a child of God an idiot!
+Are you kidding?
+You would never call a child of God and a brother or sister of Jesus a name like that, no matter what they’d done.

 Maybe you forgot who you are.
-Maybe, just for a moment, you thought you were still the guy who screwed up his marriage.
-Or disappointed his dad.
-Or failed an exam because he didn’t read the instructions carefully.
+Maybe, just for a moment, you thought you were still the person who screwed up their marriage.
+Or disappointed his parents.
+Or failed an exam because they didn’t read the instructions carefully.
 Yes, you did those things, but when the Holy Spirit came into your life, you became new!

 We’ve all done idiotic things.
 But that’s not who you are.
 Not now.
 Never again.